"Even in the realms of the remarkable, this is no ordinary genius." Age is just a number for 'Rocket' Ronnie

 If genius is flawed, O’Sullivan is proof of it; like many artists, he has a love-hate relationship with the very thing at which he excels.

-As his 10-7 victory over Ding Junhui highlighted, however, sealed with a sublime century break, O’Sullivan is perhaps the greatest sportsman this country has produced.
+As his 10-7 victory over Sheffield-based rival Ding Junhui highlighted, however, sealed with a sublime century break, O’Sullivan is perhaps the greatest sportsman this country has produced.

 Cross-sport comparisons are always futile – even more so cross-era ones – but it is difficult to think of anyone quite so talented who has been quite so successful for quite so long, testament to his determination when everything is as it should be, his fitness and that skill.